AdobeDocs/adobeio-events/using/aem-event-setup.md

 # Setting up AEM Events with Adobe I/O Events

-These instructions describe how to set up Adobe Experience Manager (AEM) for Adobe I/O Events.
+These instructions describe how to set up Adobe Experience Manager (AEM) to integrate with Adobe I/O Events.
-You can use Adobe I/O for notification of AEM events, such as page or asset changes.
+You can use Adobe I/O Events for notification of AEM events, such as page or asset CRUD operations.

 - [Introduction](#introduction)
 - [Setup Products](#setup-products)